-Whether your bike is ridden regularly, during the summer, or just once or twice a year, our trained advisors are on hand to find a great level of cover that’s tailored to your needs.
+Whether your bike is ridden regularly, during the summer, or just once or twice a year, our trained advisors are on hand to find a great level of classic bike insurance cover that’s tailored to your needs, and your budget.

 For classic and vintage motorbikes, we realise that they are more than just a means of transport; they are your passion and a thing of beauty.
 This is why we are committed finding the best quote for your classic motorcycle.
 Working with over 30 of the top motorcycle insurers in the UK allows us to compare the discounts and deals available so that we can find you the best policy and price.

-With free breakdown cover, helmet and leathers cover and claims and legal assistance as standard, it’s no surprise that we’ve become one of the UK’s fastest growing insurance brokers.
+With free breakdown cover, helmet and leathers cover and claim assistance as standard, it’s no surprise that we’ve become one of the UK’s fastest growing insurance brokers.

 Whether it’s a Triumph, Norton or Royal Enfield, the classic bike insurance age is typically 20 years old, although some insurers state that the vehicle can qualify if it is 15 years old and others say it has to be at least 25 years old.
 For those younger than 20 years, they may fall into the ‘modern classic’ category.